AMWA-TV/ms-05-01/docs/Control Model.md

 ## Class inheritance

-The NCA control model defines a class inheritance mechanism, in which the various classes' definitions are derived from the definitions of other, more elementary classes, with everything ultimately leading up (if you think of ancestry diagrams) or down (if you think of trees) to a single fundamental base or root named **ncObject**.
+The NCA control model defines a class inheritance mechanism, in which the various classes' definitions are derived from the definitions of other, more elementary classes, with everything ultimately leading up (if you think of ancestry diagrams) or down (if you think of trees) to a single fundamental base or root named **ncaRoot**.
 Thus, a control class is the outcome of a **class inheritance hierarchy**.

 When a class inherits from another class, _all_ of its properties, methods, and events are inherited.
-A notable example of this mechanism is the **PropertyChanged(...)** event. **PropertyChanged** is defined in **ncObject**.
-All classes in the model inherit directly or indirectly from **ncObject** ; therefore, they all have **PropertyChanged(...)** events.
+A notable example of this mechanism is the **PropertyChanged(...)** event. **PropertyChanged** is defined in **ncaRoot**.
+All classes in the model inherit directly or indirectly from **ncaRoot** ; therefore, they all have **PropertyChanged(...)** events.
 Consequently, a controller can subscribe to property-value changes for any object in the NCA device.

-_This document will visualize the class inheritance hierarchy as a tree in inverted form, with ncObject at the top, and successive refinements of ncObject extending downward.
+_This document will visualize the class inheritance hierarchy as a tree in inverted form, with ncaRoot at the top, and successive refinements of ncaRoot extending downward.
 Our tree will be a trailing vine._

 ### Class inheritance rules